How Much Does it Cost to Homeschool?

 CTCMath offers a family plan that makes it super-affordable to have multiple children enrolled, each in their grade level.
 In addition, if your student finishes a grade during that school year, you can start the next grade level at no additional cost.

-When you can take advantage of a family plan like this for a core subject, it not only helps to contain your costs to homeschool, it relieves the stress of having multiple math curriculum to teach and track.
+When you can take advantage of a family plan like this for a core subject, it not only helps to contain your costs to homeschool, it relieves the stress of having multiple math curricula to teach and track.

 Cost to Homeschool - Classroom Furnishings